 For heavy data users or seasonal RVers who travel extensively, 4G LTE internet might be a better way to get internet than cell phone hotspot.
 With 4G LTE internet, you can use the same plan for home internet and Wi-Fi on the road—and it delivers a lot more data than mobile hotspotting.
 If you’re cruising around the country in an RV for months on end, you might need more than the 15 GB of data per month that you’ll get from hotspotting off your cell phone.

 Do you like to escape the city during your travels?
-Plenty of RVers like to stay close to popular beaches, resorts, and cities while they travel, but not everybody likes the crowds.
+Plenty of campers and RVers like to stay close to popular beaches, resorts, and cities while they travel, but not everybody likes the crowds.
 You can venture a little farther off the beaten path if you use a signal booster, which will help the 4G LTE modem/router pick up a signal from a little farther away.